ccooper1982/fcache/docs/src/lists.md

 For both sorted and unsorted lists get items:

 - Based on a range `[start,stop)` with negative positions permitted (similar to Python slicing)
-- Use the reverse version, which works similar to C++'s reverse iterators
+- Some commands have reverse versions, which work similar to C++'s reverse iterators

 ## Add Items